nikitus20/blog/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 'PHD @ LIDS'
+role: 'PHD @ MIT'

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: MIT
+  - name:
     url: ''

 # Short bio (displayed in user profile at end of posts)